scalameta/munit/docs/tests.md

 ## Customize evaluation of tests with tags

-Override `munitRunTest()` to extend the default behavior for how test bodies are evaluated.
+Override `munitTestTransforms()` to extend the default behavior for how test bodies are evaluated.
 For example, use this feature to implement a `Rerun(N)` modifier to evaluate the body multiple times.